Ab-initio study of high harmonic generation from fullerenes: Multi-orbital effects, correlations, and size dependence: Introduction

-Fullerenes are carbon-based nanomaterials, which have drawn intensive attention in the attosecond community owing to their unique ultrafast dynamics \cite{GaneevPRLExp2009,Biswas2025SciAdv,Barillot2015PRA,Ali2025JPCA,Topcu2019PRA,Avetissian2021PRB,WozniakMoszynski2024JPCA,ZhangBai2020PRB,GaneevEndohedralPRA2011}.
-They are prospective candidates in a wide variety of novel fundamental and technological applications \cite{Ali2025JPCA,Biswas2025SciAdv,Qiang2024JACS}.
-Earlier works have focused primarily on C\textsubscript{60}, e.g. showing that HHG originates from electronic density oscillations on its surface contributed by $\pi$ electrons \cite{WozniakMoszynski2024JPCA}, while HHG from C\textsubscript{60} was measured already in 2009 with an enhanced harmonic yield compared to that of bulk carbon without appearance of a 2\textsuperscript{nd} plateau \cite{GaneevPRLExp2009}.
-However, the maximum harmonic energy reported in all of these works match typical HHG cutoffs.
+Fullerenes are carbon-allotrope nanomaterials that have drawn extensive interest recently owing to their unique structural and electronic properties \cite{fei2007_e-ecorre_c20,Samo_h2onc60_2017,becker_c60_ioni_prl2006,c60-xray.diff_sciadv.2025,Subhadeep2025SciAdv}.
+They are prospective candidates in a wide variety of novel fundamental and technological applications, e.g. in plasmonics where they exhibit sharp plasmon resonances that arise from multi-electron interactions and interferences \cite{Ju1993,Matsko2021,Subhadeep2025SciAdv,becker_c60_ioni_prl2006,c60-xray.diff_sciadv.2025,fullerene.photocurrent_acs.jpcc.9b01439,fullerene_qubit_2021_npj}.
+They can also be used as tailor-made sensor and electron acceptors due to the structural cage and its stability \cite{c60_acceptors_charge_transfer_2018,c60.sensors_2025}.
+Earlier works in HHG have focused primarily on C\textsubscript{60}, for instance showing that emission originates from electronic density oscillations on its surface contributed by $\pi$ electrons.
+HHG from C\textsubscript{60} was also experimentally measured already in 2009 with an enhanced harmonic yield compared to that of bulk carbon \cite{c60_hhg_exp_prl2009}.
+However, no work to date explored angular and ellipticity dependence of HHG in C\textsubscript{60}, and certainly not compared structural trends across the fullerene family.
+The role of correlations and multi-orbital features under intense driving is also not fully understood.